 As a cellist, Michael has appeared as principal of several ensembles including the Commonwealth Opera, QV Ensemble, Hartt Independent Chamber Orchestra, West Hartford Community Theater, and the Tafelmusik Baroque Summer Institute.
 He has appeared as soloist with the Kokomo Symphony and the Valparaiso High School Orchestras and has received awards from the Indianapolis Matinee Musical Competition, Indiana University, The Hartt School, Ball State University, the Kokomo Symphony Orchestra, the Blue Lake Summer Camp, and the Interlochen Summer Arts Camp.

-As an educator, Mr. Linert currently serves as the director of orchestras and assistant director of choirs at Westminster High School in Colorado where he received a 2016-2017 Teacher of the Year Award from Westminster High School and a 2017 Exemplary High School Teacher Award from the American String Teachers Association.
+As an educator, Mr. Linert currently serves as the performing arts department chair, director of orchestras and assistant director of choirs at Westminster High School in Colorado where he received a 2016-2017 Teacher of the Year Award from Westminster High School and a 2017 Exemplary High School Teacher Award from the American String Teachers Association.
 Previously, he has taught on the faculty of the Indiana University String Academy, as assistant director of the Fairview and Highland Park Violin Projects in Bloomington, IN, as an associate instructor of music fundamentals at Indiana University, as long-term substitute director of orchestras and instructor of class piano at Lawrence Central High School in Indianapolis, IN, and as a cello, voice, piano, and violin private lesson instructor in Indiana and Connecticut.
 Some of the musicians with whom he has taught or coached have gone on to win positions with professional, regional, and youth orchestras, and others who have been accepted into national music schools.
 Additionally, he has appeared as a guest teaching artist with school orchestras in Indiana, Connecticut, and South Carolina; judged for the Hoosier String Auditions, the National Federation of Music Clubs, and for the TASHCO Young Artists Festival; and has presented lecture-workshops at Florida State University and Indiana University.